truecharts/website/src/content/docs/guides/vpn-setup.md

 #### Step 2: Add a new service for the proxy

-On the same chart where you configured the Gluetun VPN addon proxy environment variables, add the following:

-1. Add an additional service to your values.yaml like shown below if you want to use said Proxy outside your Cluster you need to setup a Loadbalancer:
+On the same chart where you configured the Gluetun VPN addon proxy environment variables, add the following additional service to your values.yaml as shown below.
+If you want to use said Proxy outside your Cluster you need to setup a LoadBalancer.

 ```yaml
 service: